Filament JSON

 - Inline now always renders pretty raw JSON (with click‑to‑copy).

-If you need the interactive Tree inside a cell — switch to Modal or Drawer (e.g.->inDrawer()
+If you need the interactive Tree inside a cell — switch to Modal or Drawer (e.g.->inDrawer()). - Methods renamed for clarity (old ones still work but are deprecated):

 - No app-side asset build is required anymore — the package ships compiled CSS.